facebook/docusaurus/README.md

 Docusaurus is a project for building, deploying, and maintaining open source project websites easily.

-No time?
-Check our [5 minutes tutorial ⏱️](https://tutorial.docusaurus.io).
+Short on time?
+Check out our [5-minute tutorial ⏱️](https://tutorial.docusaurus.io)!

 **Tip**: use **[docusaurus.new](https://docusaurus.new)** to test Docusaurus immediately in a playground.